AdobeDocs/audience-manager.en/help/using/overview/aam-gdpr/aam-gdpr-details.md

 ### Data Access Requests {#access-data}

-You can send data access requests through the [Privacy Service UI](https://gdprui.cloud.adobe.io/) (documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html#!api-specification/markdown/narrative/tutorials/privacy_service_tutorial/privacy_service_ui_tutorial.md)) or by calling the [!DNL Privacy Service API] (documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html) and API reference [here](https://www.adobe.io/apis/experiencecloud/gdpr/api-reference.html#!acpdr/swagger-specs/privacy-service.yaml)).
+You can send data access requests through the [Privacy Service UI](https://gdprui.cloud.adobe.io/) (documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html#!api-specification/markdown/narrative/tutorials/privacy_service_tutorial/privacy_service_ui_tutorial.md)) or by calling the [!DNL Privacy Service API] (documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html) and [!DNL API] reference [here](https://www.adobe.io/apis/experiencecloud/gdpr/api-reference.html#!acpdr/swagger-specs/privacy-service.yaml)).

-Whether you are using the UI or the API to send data access requests, you must upload a JSON file with the Audience Manager identifiers for which you are submitting the data access request.
+Whether you are using the [!DNL UI] or the [!DNL API] to send data access requests, you must upload a [!DNL JSON] file with the Audience Manager identifiers for which you are submitting the data access request.

-To see what a valid JSON file looks like, you can [download a sample JSON](assets/access_request.json).
+To see what a valid [!DNL JSON] file looks like, you can [download a sample JSON](assets/access_request.json).

 We understand your commitment to honoring your data privacy customer requests within 30 days of reception.
 For that reason, we try to process your data access request as soon as possible.